csci-182/fall2022/pages/_assignments/tutorial06.md

 ## Update your homepage to link to your tutorial06
-Please update your index.html page from Tutorial 3 so that it links to your completed `Tutorial 5` web pages.
+Please update your homepage (the index.html page you made in Tutorial 3) so that it links to your completed `Tutorial 6` web pages.
 See Sarah's <a href="https://vanwars.github.io/csci185-coursework" target="_blank">example homepage</a> (format the links however you like).

 ## Checklist
 Please make sure that you have completed the following: